smtack/poster/README.md

-# Microblog
+# Poster

 <img src="public/images/screenshot.png" alt="Screenshot">

-Microblog is a microblogging application which allows users to post, comment, like posts and follow users.
+Poster is a microblogging application where users can make posts, comment on posts, like posts and follow users.

 ## Installation